natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 As an advance from the BMP-1, the BMP-2 offers a great improvement in combat usage, as there's no need to research the better ATGM armament.
 Another upgrade in the playstyle is the possibility of close range anti-air duties thanks to the 30 mm Shipunov cannon, particularly to the omnipresent helicopters at this rank, such as the American [[AH-1G]].
 The cannon is also useful for light and medium ground targets with slightly sloped armour, however, the stock HE performance against armour is poor and the need for the APDS belt will be evident.
 Therefore the anti-air duties are an essential part of the early playstyle and module research.

+'''ATGM guide'''

+The 9M113 Konkurs ATGM steers rather unpredictably.
+When fired, the 9M113 drops below your aim reticle in the first 15 metres (due to being at low speed right after launch).
+After surpassing 15 metres, the ATGM will have accelerated enough to fly up and stabilize itself with your aim reticle.
+Due to this launch drop, it is suggested to aim slightly up when firing the ATGM: this will avoid having your ATGM hit the ground or any fences as sometimes that tends to happen.
+When the ATGM is flying, steer it gently and carefully.
+Instantly snapping at another target can cause it to oscillate from side-to-side and hit something on the way or miss the target entirely.

 '''Anti-air role'''

 The BMP is somewhat vulnerable to aircraft fire, particularly larger cannons will make quick work of the vehicle through its near non-existent top armour.
 Where possible, find positions with a good overhead cover or minimal visibility for overhead aircraft (beneath over-arching rocks, near or in buildings, under dense tree cover).
 If for any reason you do become the target of a strafing run, don't be afraid to fire back - the 30 mm will make quick work of most aircraft, and in head-on engagements is particularly easy to get on target.